MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing the Planet
+Future-Proofing the Planet (Magnificent 4)

 Our natural resources—land, water, energy, and biodiversity—are the foundation of every economy.
 Yet, increasing pressures from population growth, urbanization, and global demand are straining these systems in ways that could reshape industries and communities alike.
 For example, water scarcity is already estimated to cost up to $500 billion annually in lost agricultural output and disrupted supply chains, while sustainable agriculture practices have been shown to boost yields by 15–20% in regions from sub-Saharan Africa to the American Midwest.
 This session will explore how safeguarding these essential assets today can ensure long-term stability, growth, and opportunity for future generations.